 As a small and medium business owner, have you ever wondered what can be the key to a world of opportunities?
 Yes, it is MSME eligibility.

-The Indian government has rolled out a range of benefits to empower MSMEs, but not every business can enjoy it.
-There are some must-meet specific eligibility criteria that you should go through to get registered.
+The Indian government has rolled out a range of benefits to empower MSMEs, but not every business can enjoy them automatically.
+There are specific eligibility criteria that you must meet before you can get registered and access these benefits.
+In this guide, you will walk through everything you need to know to qualify for MSME registration and the privileges that come with it.

 What is MSME?